airyhq/airy/docs/docs/getting-started/installation/configuration.md

 - `api`

   - `jwtSecret` must be set to a long secure secret in production environments
+  - `token` set to a long secure secret to use for machine [API authentication](api/authentication.md)
   - `allowedOrigins` your sites origin to prevent CORS-based attacks

 - `sources`